About This Nissan GT-R R35 Build

 Fitment Breakdown: Variant Argon on the Nissan GT-R R35

-I walked around this black R35 for twenty minutes yesterday, and the stance is perfect.
-We ran a 20x10 front and 20x11 rear setup using the Variant Argon wheels.
-These sizes pull the wheels flush to the fenders without looking like a cartoon.
+I walked around this black GT-R for twenty minutes just to soak in the stance.
+We went with a 20x10 front and a 20x11 rear setup on these Variant Argon wheels.
+This staggered combo perfectly balances the aggressive AWD system of the R35.

 What We Recommend for Nissan GT-R R35 Owners